benpolinsky/artvsart-remix/notes.md

 ## TODO

 [ ] - Main Battle
+    [x] - initial implementation

 [ ] - Names (battle, competition (combatant v art is okay... different roles))

+[ ] - types for db art

 [x] - Main Simple Layout

 [x] - art image - try bing api so it's somewhat automated

-[ ] - art image - After json bulk import, automatically set a screenshot by searching
+[x] - art image - After json bulk import, automatically set a screenshot by searching

 [ ] - Basic CRUD Delete, Edit, Update

 [ ] - Importer using openai
+    - have to add verified boolean field to art

 [x] - Importer from json (fed from manual open ai to seed?)

 [ ] - Importer - Figure out how to automate finding of images
     - This now seems straightforward, we'll include the medium, creator and such to try to get the best image.
     - Initially we can do the job with Promise.All, but workers would be cool.
-    - Need to add copyright information and probably disclaimed in the about page.
+    - Need to add copyright information and probably disclaimer in the about page.

+[ ] - AJV JSON Validation

 [x] - Database Choice

 [x] - Backend Layout

-[ ] - use node 18... not sure why I'm on 16

 [ ] - deploy somewhere